The CYP (Children and Young People) part of the Wellbeing Service is delivered by YMCA DownsLink Group.

 Unlike some other talking treatments like Counselling, CBT deals with your current problems, rather than focusing on issues from your past.
 It looks for practical ways to improve your state of mind on a daily basis.

-who is cbt good for?
+Who is CBT good for?

-Children/young people aged 8-18 with mild to moderate mental health needs, such as:
+Anyone aged 8-18 with mild to moderate mental health needs, such as:

 Single event traumas